gzqaq/gzqaq/README.md

 ### Hi there 👋

-- 📙 C++ and Python
+- 📙 Python, Rust and R
-- 🌱 currently learning RL
+- 🌱 currently learning Sanskrit
-- 🔭 currently working on Offline RL
+- 🔭 currently working on RL
 - 🎷 love saxophone, love music
 - 🏓 also a ping-pong lover